List of songs recorded by Paul McCartney

 Following the break-up of Wings, McCartney released his third solo album, Tug of War, in 1982, which featured contributions from Stevie Wonder ("Ebony and Ivory" and "What's That You're Doing") and Carl Perkins ("Get It") and the song "Here Today", a tribute to former Beatle John Lennon after his murder in December 1980.
 Around this time, McCartney collaborated with Michael Jackson on "The Girl Is Mine" from Jackson's 1982 album Thriller and again a year later on "Say Say Say" and "The Man" on McCartney's album Pipes of Peace.
 His next single, "No More Lonely Nights", featured a guitar solo from Pink Floyd guitarist David Gilmour.
 Other individuals with whom McCartney has collaborated include English producer Hugh Padgham (Press to Play), English musicians Elvis Costello (Flowers in the Dirt) and Jeff Lynne (Flaming Pie), American producer David Kahne (Driving Rain and Memory Almost Full), and English producer Nigel Godrich (Chaos and Creation in the Backyard).
 In the 2010s, McCartney has recorded music with American rapper Kanye West ("Only One", "FourFiveSeconds" with Rihanna, and "All Day"), the surviving members of Nirvana ("Cut Me Some Slack"), and American producers Greg Kurstin and Ryan Tedder (Egypt Station).

 In addition to writing his own songs, McCartney has recorded cover versions of songs throughout his career, most notably on CHOBA B CCCP (1988), Run Devil Run (1999), and Kisses on the Bottom (2012).
 He also produced Thrillington, an instrumental cover album of Ram in the jazz and lounge genres under the name Percy "Thrills" Thrillington.
 In addition to rock and pop music, McCartney has experimented with different genres since the 1990s.
 He has released five albums in the classical music genre, beginning in 1991 with Liverpool Oratorio up until 2011's Ocean's Kingdom, based on the ballet of the same name; he experimented with orchestral music on Working Classical (1999) with the London Symphony Orchestra.
 He collaborated with producer Youth under the name the Fireman, recording three electronica albums: Strawberries Oceans Ships Forest (1993), Rushes (1998) and Electric Arguments (2008).
 Another electronica release was Liverpool Sound Collage (2000) with Super Furry Animals and Youth.
 McCartney also wrote and performed "Hope for the Future", the ending song for the 2014 video game Destiny.

-Songs
+Solo career

+Wings

+McCartney fronted the rock band Paul McCartney and Wings, also simply known as Wings, from 1971 to 1981.
+They recorded over 120 songs during their ten-year career.

+The Fireman

+Under the name the Fireman, McCartney has released three electronica albums with producer Youth since 1993: Strawberries Oceans Ships Forest (1993), Rushes (1998) and Electric Arguments (2008).